taishi-i/awesome-ChatGPT-repositories/README.md

  * [sparrow](https://github.com/katanaml/sparrow) - Data extraction from documents with ML
  * [lamini](https://github.com/lamini-ai/lamini) - Today:🎉Hosted data generator for training LLMs like ChatGPT 🎉An open-source LLM, trained on the generated data with the Lamini engine 👉Early access waitlist to full training, incl. enterprise VPC etc.
  * [long_stable_diffusion](https://github.com/sharonzhou/long_stable_diffusion) - Long-form text-to-images generation, using a pipeline of deep generative models (GPT-3 and Stable Diffusion)
+ * [gpt-migrate](https://github.com/0xpayne/gpt-migrate) - Easily migrate your codebase from one framework or language to another.

 |Name|GitHub Stars|Language|License|